King County Council: Structure

 The nine members of the council are elected by their district to four-year terms in nonpartisan contests.
-Councilmembers in even numbered districts are up for election in 2023, while Councilmembers in odd districts are up for election in 2025.
-Prior to 2009, councilmembers were elected on a partisan basis, and had to declare their political party unless they filed as an Independent.
-An independent candidate had to receive at least 20 percent of the vote in the primary election to qualify for the general election ballot.
-This changed upon the passage of Charter Amendment 8 by voters in 2008, which made all elections for county offices nonpartisan.
+Councilmembers in even numbered districts are up for election in even years without a US Presidential election starting in 2026, while Councilmembers in odd districts are up for election in years with a US presidential election starting in 2028.

+The King County Executive is not a member of the Council, and is a separately elected official.
+The Executive submits legislation to the Council for consideration.
+Each year in October, the Executive submits a proposed budget to the County Council for the operation of County government for the coming year.
+The Executive has veto power over ordinances passed by the Council.

+Committees

 The Council uses its committee structure to consider the legislation before it.
 Ordinances and motions (policy statements) are assigned to a King County Council committee for consideration, and then are recommended to the full Council for action.
 Each year, the Council reorganizes and elects a Chair and Vice Chair.
 In addition, the Council decides yearly on its committee structure and makeup.

-Currently there are nine standing policy committees and three regional committees.
+There are nine standing policy committees and three regional committees.
 Members of the Seattle City Council and representatives from suburban cities and local sewer districts are also members of the regional committees.
 In addition, all nine members of the Council meet as a Committee of the Whole to discuss broad-reaching legislation and issues.

-The King County Executive is not a member of the Council, and is a separately elected official.
-The Executive submits legislation to the Council for consideration.
-Each year in October, the Executive submits a proposed budget to the County Council for the operation of County government for the coming year.
-The Executive has veto power over ordinances passed by the Council.